abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

      [16 17 18 19]
      [20 21 22 23]]

-!!!
-Info ""
 If you want to iterate on all elements in the `ndarray`, simply iterate over the `flat` attribute:

 ```py
 for i in c.flat: